One of our latest 3D animation productions.

 FUJIFILM Diosynth Biotechnologies mAb GMP Facility Animation

-Fujifilm Diosynth is a world leading Current Good Manufacturing Practice Contract Development and Manufacturing Organization (CDMO) supporting partners in the biopharmaceutical industry with the development and production of their biologic, vaccines and advanced therapies.
+Fujifilm Diosynth is a world leading Current Good Manufacturing Practice Contract Development and Manufacturing Organization (CDMO).
+They support partners in the biopharmaceutical industry with the development and production of their biologic, vaccines and advanced therapies.

-Fujifilm Diosynth’s global marketing team in Research Triangle Park, N.C. contacted preVision 3D to create a 3D walk-through video to introduce its new Saturn Facility to the BioPharmaceutical industry.
+Fujifilm Diosynth’s global marketing team is in Research Triangle Park, N.C.
+Asked preVision 3D to create a 3D walk-through video to introduce its new Saturn Facility to the BioPharmaceutical industry.
 The prototype is located in College Station, TX.

 The preVision 3D team was charged with the task of taking all available digital resources for the structure and equipment and creating a presentation to introduce the facility.

 The completed video was ultimately shown at conferences, embedded on the Fujifilm Diosynth website, used in digital marketing campaigns, and shown to existing and potential customers world-wide.

 preVision 3D acquired available 3D CAD files of the structure containing architectural, mechanical, electrical, plumbing and structural information.
 These were in separate files set to different geolocations.
 Some reconciliation was necessary.
 A lot of the information provided is not necessary for 3D rendered animations, so this required sorting through the files and culling unnecessary information.
 Not all of the architectural details were available at the time of production, so missing elements were identified, created and added to the model using CAD and 3D modeling software.

 Some of the equipment used in the Saturn process was available from the equipment manufacturer.
 In all cases, these were high-resolution wireframes and the complexity had to be reduced by the prevision 3D team to optimize utilization and rendering time.
 Several items on the equipment list were not available and were made in-house following illustrated plans.